duthied/Free-Friendika/doc/AddonStorageBackend.md

 	];

-See doxygen documentation of `ISelectableStorage` interface for details about each method.
+See doxygen documentation of `IWritableStorage` interface for details about each method.

 ## Register a storage backend class